Stephen Sexton

-Stephen Sexton (born 1988) is a Northern Irish Poet who lives in Belfast.
+Stephen Sexton (born 1988) is a Northern Irish poet who lives in Belfast.
 In 2017 Sexton won the National Poetry Competition with his poem 'The Curfew'.
 Sexton received an Eric Gregory Award in 2018.
-In 2019 his poetry collection with Penguin Books If All the World and Love Were Young was nominated for the Forward Prize for Best First Collection.
+In 2019 his poetry collection with Penguin Books If All the World and Love Were Young won the Forward Prize for Best First Collection.
+In 2020 If All the World and Love Were Young won the Rooney Prize for Irish Literature.

 Sexton is a lecturer in Creative Writing and Poetry at Queen's University Belfast.